-So, back to preparing the way ...
-John the Baptizer lays the groundwork for the emergence of Jesus through proclaiming his message both of judgment of sins and reconciliation available through a faithful response in repentance and baptism.
-Those who had ears to hear this prophetic message and responded were then on the threshold of responding in faith to the Lord Jesus.
+So, back to that first question ... the issue of preparing the way ...
+John the Baptizer lays the groundwork for the emergence of Jesus through proclaiming his own message both of judgment of sins and reconciliation available through a faithful response in repentance and baptism.
+Those who had ears to hear this prophetic message and responded were then prepared for and hovering on the threshold of responding in faith to the Lord Jesus.

-Well then, how about the second question, the question of how can we prepare the way of the Lord?
+Well then, how about the second question, the question of how can we in our faith response prepare the way of the Lord?
 I believe that while there are perhaps an infinite number of specific ways for us to do so, there are some common themes that can help us get started or continue.
-While we have already taken that first step of preparation in repenting and responding in being baptized, it's never too late to ask ourselves, "how's that going?" - to check those areas of our lives that might call for a bit more repenting and opening the door to feeling a bit more of the reconciliation that awaits us.
+While we have already taken that first step of preparation in repenting and responding in being baptized, it's never too late to ask ourselves, "how's that working out for you?" - it's always a good time to check those areas of our lives that might call for a bit more repenting and opening the door to feeling a bit more of the reconciliation that awaits us.
 Doing so will of course prepare the way for the Lord to enter our lives a bit more.